Searching

 prop:lapses>3

-cards that have moved into relearning more than 3 times
+cards that been lapsed more than 3 times.

 prop:ease!=2.5

-cards with the value of d in custom data (usually refers to Difficulty in FSRS) greater than 5
+cards with the value of d in custom data (usually refers to difficulty in FSRS) greater than 5 (requires Anki 2.1.64+).

 Recent Events